-The Company has received leasehold improvement incentives from the landlord totaling \$5.3 million for the 75 Sidney Street and 64 Sidney Street leases.
-The Company also received \$5.6 million of leasehold improvement incentives from the landlord for the 75 Hayden Avenue lease.
-The leasehold improvements have been capitalized as fixed assets and the Company recorded the incentives as a component of its right-of-use assets and is amortizing them as a reduction of lease expense over the life of the lease.
+The Company received leasehold improvement incentives from the landlord totaling \$5.3 million for the 75 Sidney Street and 64 Sidney Street leases and \$5.6 million of leasehold improvement incentives from the landlord for the 75 Hayden Avenue lease.
+The leasehold improvements have been capitalized as fixed assets and the Company recorded the incentives as a component of its right-of-use assets and is amortizing them as a reduction of lease expense over the respective lease terms.